rticommunity/connextdds-py/README.md

 $ cd docs
 $ make html
 ```
+You must have the development build built and installed for this to work.
 To view the documentation, open in your web browser the file located at
 `docs/build/html/index.html`